Bow drill standard procedure by Dave Watson

 Bow drill spindle

 Unlike other proponents, Dave suggests using a different type of wood for the spindle.
 He is preferring Hazel (Corylus sp.) shoots.
-The thickness of the spindle should be around the size of a middle finger and the length of a handspan.
+The spindle’s thickness should be around the size of a middle finger and the length of a handspan.

 Bow drill bearing (Holding block)

-Operation of the assembled bow is like everybody else is doing it and the same is the case for catching the ember, fanning it, and starting a fire.
+The operation of the assembled bow is like everybody else’s; the same is true for catching the ember, fanning it, and starting a fire.

-During GBS2022 a wide variety of materials and shapes for bow drills could be seen, and there is no right or wrong way.
-All types produced ember at roughly the same time with similar efforts.
-Bow drilling is therefore a very versatile technique, not restricted to certain types of wood or techniques.
-Important is to choose initially the best-suited, dry materials found directly in the forests, woodlands, or savannas and put an effort into the outcome.
+During GBS2022, a wide variety of materials and shapes for bow drills could be seen, and there is no right or wrong way—all types produced ember at roughly the same time with similar efforts.
+Bow drilling is a very versatile technique, not restricted to certain types of wood or techniques.
+It is essential to choose the best-suited, dry materials found directly in the forests, woodlands, or savannas and put effort into the outcome.

-In my opinion, bow drilling is in all areas worldwide with not too high humidity the technique of choice for producing fire with very limited man-made supplies.
-Just a paracord or similar string makes this technique easier to master.
+Bow drilling is the technique for producing fire with minimal man-made supplies in areas with low humidity worldwide.
+Just a paracord or similar string makes this technique more accessible to master.

 Lessons learned from Dave Watson on bow drilling: